i05nagai/memorandum/language/english_speaking.md

         * a report to assess the impact of advertisng on children
     * assess what/how
         * the technique is being tried in classrooms to assess what effects it may have
+* assessment
+    * the act of judging or deciding the amount, value, quality, or importance of something, or the judgment or decision that is made
+        * Would you say that is a fair assessment of the situation?
+    * conduct/give/make an assessment
+        * The first thing you must do is make an assessment of the situation.
+    * a detailed/thorough assessment
+    * initial/preliminary assessment
+    * the process of considering all the information about a situation or a person and making a judgement
+    * the process of considering the amount or value of something, or the decision that is made
+        * carry out/make an assessment
+    * risk assessment
+    * self-assessment
+    * the process of calculating how much tax someone must pay, or the amount that must be paid
+        * tax assessment
+    * the process of testing, and making a judgement about , someone's knowledge, ability, skills, etc.
+        * The diploma will be awarded based on a final exam and continuous assessment throughout the course.
+        * Every new employee will need to take an English-language assessment test.
 * no matter what
     * no matter what happens to the business cycle, people will get continue to eat and get sick
     * no matte what the execuse, make a diva seem a dangerously risky investment